murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Reference Material/Undertaking a Perilous Journey.md

 >- You find a shortcut and reduce your Travel Time by 1 day.
 >
 >**Failure**: You get lost and have to spend extra time getting back on track.
 This increases your Travel Time by 1 day.
+>If you fail by 5 or more, you have to spend 2 days getting back on track.

 ###### Scout
 - **Success**: If there is a **Wandering Encounter** on the way, you safely spot it on time and your party can prepare accordingly.